Puget Sound War: The war

 The Puget Sound War began over land rights and ended in a cloud of controversy surrounding the hanging of Chief Leschi.

 The catalyst of the war was the Treaty of Medicine Creek of 1854.
-Negotiated by Washington Territory Governor Isaac Stevens, the treaty preserved Indian fishing rights, but took away prime Nisqually farmland.
+Negotiated by Isaac Stevens, then governor of the Washington Territory, the treaty preserved Indian fishing rights, but took away prime Nisqually farmland.
 Leschi, chosen to negotiate the treaty with Stevens, was outraged and chose to fight rather than give up his people's land.
-The fighting commenced in October 1855, when "Eaton's Rangers," a citizen militia under Captain Charles Eaton, were involved in a clash with Nisqually tribesmen.
-Two militiamen, Joseph Miller and Abram Benton Moses, were killed.
-Upon hearing the news, Governor Stevens immediately dispatched a company to locate Leschi and "escort" him back to Olympia.
+The fighting commenced on 27 October 1855, when "Eaton's Rangers", a citizen militia under Captain Charles Eaton, were involved in a clash with Nisqually tribesmen.
+James McAllister, first lieutenant of Eaton's Rangers from near Connell's Prairie, and Michael Connell, an American settler, were killed.
+Four days later, two militiamen were killed – Joseph Miles and Abram Benton Moses.

 The war itself consisted of a series of short skirmishes with relatively few deaths on the American side.
 Notable battles occurred in present-day Tacoma, Seattle, and even as far east as Walla Walla.
-On October 28, 1855, a party of natives killed eight settlers in what was later called the White River Massacre.
-Three children fled on foot to Seattle, but one five-year-old boy was kidnapped and held by the natives for six months before being released.
+On 28 October 1855, a party of natives killed eight settlers in what was later called the White River Massacre.
+Three children fled on foot to Seattle, but a five-year-old boy was seized and held by the natives for six months before being released.